Miscolored/obs-browser-source/README.md

 1. Click Remove Score Card Server (this will delete the container and image created during deployment)
 1. Docker.exe command windows may pop up for a second while docker tears down the container and removes the image.

+# Stopwatch
+To use the Stopwatch feature, follow the steps for Score Card, but replace score-card in the URL with stopwatch.

 # Logs
 The plugin writes some log information to the OBS log, which can be accessed through OBS via Help>Log Files>View Current Log The app writes some log information to a logfile on the container called score-card.log, which can be accessed through `docker exec -it score-card cat score-card.log`